Skin Tumors on Dogs

 Types of skin tumours on dogs

-Malignant skin tumors grow quickly and can spread to other parts of the body (a process known as metastasis), damaging other organs and even killing the dog.
+Malignant skin tumors grow quickly and can spread to other parts of the body (a process known as metastasis), damaging other organs and even threatening the life of the dog.
 Instead, benign tumors can cause some discomfort but usually do not cause serious damage.

 There are many forms of tumors and skin tumors in dogs, but some of the most common are: